 Customisable Female Basemesh v2.0 Documentation

-Customisable Female Basemesh v2.0 allows you to customise your basemesh like you would in a video game.
+Customisable Female Basemesh v2.0 lets you design characters the same way you would in a video game character creator.

 IMPORTANT

-This is for intermediate Blender users, you’ll need to know how to navigate Blender and also know how Blender’s rigging tools work, it’s not going to do everything for you
+This is for intermediate Blender users, you’ll need to know how to navigate Blender and also know how Blender’s rigging tools work.

-This is simply a Blender file that contains the customisable female basemesh, there is an included addon that you can install to control the character.
+This is simply a Blender file that contains the customisable female basemesh and rig.
+To use the sliders/controls, there is an included addon that you can install.

 Summary